Globys031/grpc-web-video-streaming/README.md

 Important to note, that depending on what grpc mode was defined when using protobuf, grpc-web will behave differently and may not having server or client side streaming
 [Read more here](https://github.com/grpc/grpc-web#wire-format-mode)

-### How this microservice works

-There's 3 roles:
-- regular user (USER)
-- moderator (MOD) - has the ability to delete comments
-- administrator (ADMIN) - has moderator's privileges.
-On top of that, can create other mods/admins and can upload videos.

-The registration window has input control and will redirect user 2 seconds to login page after a successful registration.
-After logging in, the user will be redirected to its profile page.

-The backend side additionally validates that input conforms to restrictions set on the frontend side.

 ### Get started (with HTTP 1.1)

 Change directory into the root of the project